lchski/lucascherkewski.com/_newsletters/2020-03-08-131-finding-focus.md

 Actually, as I write this, it’s no longer morning—but it’s sunny outside my window, and the clocks just changed, so everything feels like morning.
 Let’s go with that.

 I’ve struggled with focus lately, quite a bit.
-And it’s cathartic to write about.
-But also, maybe it’s not what you’re here for.
-Maybe you’re here to hear about “what I’m reading, about the intersection of technology and society, or about whatever else I might find worth sharing”, as I originally described this corner of the web.
+I wrote a paragraph about this, which was cathartic, but also maybe not what you’re here for.
+(But Git, in all its glory, [has kept a copy of that paragraph](https://github.com/lchski/lucascherkewski.com/commit/57a0f102a7aeaf0350a0e6e6a46f7582fb79ca61), if you’re really curious.)
+Let’s get to the links!

 ---